AgileVentures/av-static-website/source/blog_articles/2017-10-04-av-ecosystem-review-slack-service-cucumber-regressions.html.markdown

                                hoa_status: 'live', project_id: '1', category: 'Scrum', yt_video_id: '11'}
 end
 ```
 but again, there's no indication of any mocking, stubbing, doubles or loggers.
-I google the error message and the only place I see it is in the RSpec docs: https://relishapp.com/rspec/rspec-mocks/docs/basics/scope where we see an example of a double being added to an object and then being referred to in another instance, but this is cucumber and not RSpec, although we're using RSpec commands in the step definitions.
+I google the error message and the only place I see it is in the RSpec docs: [https://relishapp.com/rspec/rspec-mocks/docs/basics/scope](https://relishapp.com/rspec/rspec-mocks/docs/basics/scope) where we see an example of a double being added to an object and then being referred to in another instance, but this is Cucumber and not RSpec, although we're using RSpec commands in the step definitions.
 So the place to look is the steps that are using those RSpec commands, e.g.

 ```
     Then the event should be live